Why HR consultants sometimes say ‘no’ to their clients

-The best consultants do say ‘no’.
-The brightest customers know how to distinguish between ‘no’ meaning one of 3 things:
+The best HR technology consultants do say ‘no’.
+The brightest customers know how to distinguish between ‘no’ meaning one of three things:

 - It’s impossible.
 We need to move on.

 - It’s inconvenient.
 I want to move on.